WsCandy/srps/README.md

 Additions include:
 * `redux` - For state management - https://github.com/reactjs/redux
+* `react-i18n` - Used to provide localisation for different languages.
+Super Rock, Paper, Scissors is available in both English and Italian. - https://react.i18next.com/

 Testing
 ---
-Jest was used for the unit tests included. https://github.com/facebook/jest There are 67 tests across 3 suits.
-The majority of the test cases test the game logic such as the outcome of your play.
+Jest was used for the unit tests included. https://github.com/facebook/jest The majority of the test cases test the game logic such as the outcome of your play.

 Tests are located in `__test__` folders adjacent to the files they're testing.